 Involving your audience is how to start a presentation in the most interactive way possible.
 Active participation is great for establishing a closer connection with your listeners and obtaining their attention right away.

-There are many ways you can involve your audience, but one of the simplest ways is to ask a question.
+One of the simplest ways to involve your audience is to ask a question.
 For example, you can ask: “Who has ever felt anxious about public speaking?
 Raise your hand!”
 In a virtual presentation, you can ask the same question and ask people to respond in the chat.
 If you’re using Prezi Video, your team will be able to react with a “waving hand” emoji that appears next to them in their video feed.
-See how it works
+See how it works.

 Make sure to ask a relevant question that ties in with your topic and will get a reaction from the audience.
 For example, don’t say: “Raise your hand if you’re always on the edge of your seat.”
 It’s doubtful that you’ll get a huge reaction from your audience as this statement refers to a very small group of people.
 Also, avoid open-ended questions, like “How are you feeling today?” or “What do you think about this topic?” right at the beginning of your presentation – you’ll probably just get an awkward silence.
 People need to warm up to answering or asking questions, that’s why it’s best to ask questions in the middle of your presentation or towards the end.